kw7oe/kw7oe.github.io/content/posts/benchmarking-and-writing-concurrent-mini-redis-server-in-elixir.md

 * [Handling concurrent requests in our TCP server](#handling-concurrent-requests-in-our-tcp-server)
 * [Tuning on `gen_tcp` configuration to improve performance](#tuning-on-gen_tcp-configuration-to-improve-performance)

+---

+_This post is inspired by [Rust Tokio Mini-Redis Tutorial](https://tokio.rs/tokio/tutorial/setup), where it walks through the reader to implement a mini Redis with [`tokio`](https://tokio.rs/).
+This post is part of the series of implementing mini Redis in Elixir:_

+- [Part 1: Writing a simple Redis Protocol parser in Elixir][2]
+- [Part 2: Writing a mini Redis server in Elixir][0]
+- Part 3: Benchmarking and writing concurrent mini Redis server in Elixir

+---

 ## Benchmarking with `redis-benchmark`

 We can benchmark our simple Redis server by running the `redis-benchmark`.